The World's Best Hotel Groups

 Commune Hotels + Resorts

 In the world of lifestyle hotels, Commune Hotels + Resorts reside in the upper echelons.
 This lively company manages a quartet of eclectic hotel brands, each one designed for travelers who appreciate properties with unique personalities.
 The hip Joie de Vivre group originated in San Francisco, which no doubt explains its quirky, playful attitude, while the Alila group is named for the Sanskrit word for "surprise," which defines the guest experience (pleasantly so) at boutique resorts like Alila Villas Soori, a decadent 10-bedroom estate in Bali.
-Commune also operates the see-and-be-seen Thompson Hotels, which include, along with a set of eponymously named lodgings, the Belgraves in London, Gild Hall and Smyth in New York and the legendary Hollywood Roosevelt.
+Commune also operates the see-and-be-seen Thompson Hotels, which include, along with a set of eponymously named lodgings, the Belgraves in London and Gild Hall and Smyth in New York.
 Up next: Tommie hotels for those who want style that won't break the bank.

 Visit the Commune Hotels + Resorts official website